Discover 7 Google Analytics mistakes that can stop you getting full value from the data, and more importantly, find out how to fix them.

 You can use Tag Manager to add the code to your website.

 If you have a WordPress website you can also use a plugin like “Google Analytics for WordPress by Monster Insights” which means you only need to copy and paste the tracking code number to the right place.
+You might also have the option of adding the code directly to your theme.

 Or you can send the code to your web developer and ask them to add it for you.